 - You’ll need 20% equity for this type of refinance to make sense

-- Since that’s the minimum to avoid PMI (80% LTV or lower) on a conventional loan
+- That’s the minimum to avoid PMI (80% LTV or lower) on a conventional loan

 - And you’ll want a lower or comparable mortgage rate as well

-- This ensures your monthly payment drops enough to justify any costs involved
+- This ensures your monthly payment drops enough to justify any closing costs involved

 Not just anyone can take advantage of this type of refinance.
 Only those who have gained enough equity and who can obtain a comparable (or better) mortgage rate will win here.

-Using our example, the home must now be worth X amount to get that LTV down to where it needs to be.
+Using our example from above, the home must now be worth X amount to get that LTV down to where it needs to be.
 I say X because it depends how long you’ve had the loan.

-A combination of home price increases and the natural amortization of the loan will tell you what the value needs to be.
+A combination of home price appreciation and the natural amortization of the loan will tell you what the value needs to be.

-The loan balance above would drop to $277,000 in just three years, requiring a house value of $346,250 to get the job done.
+Our hypothetical loan balance would drop to around $275,000 in just three years through regular monthly payments, requiring a house value of about $344,000 to get the job done.

-Fortunately, home prices have surged in the past several years, so for many lucky borrowers the appreciation alone can push a relatively young loan to the magical 80% LTV mark upon refinancing.
+Fortunately, home prices have skyrocketed in the past several years, so for many lucky borrowers the appreciation alone can push a relatively young loan to the magical 80% LTV mark upon refinancing.

 Assuming you’re good to go there, you’ll need to consider the mortgage rate.
 That is, your former mortgage rate and the refinance mortgage rate.